How to Improve Your Website for More Profits

 1. Clear the Clutter

 Everything your visitors need may be on the page, but if there’s too much going on, they’ll be distracted or unable to find it.
+This can be especially true if you have advertising or ads feeds that can distract your readers or interrupt the flow of your content.
 Here are strategies for cleaning up a busy website:

-- Focus your above-the-fold (the area readers see without having to scroll) content on the key most important elements of your website.
+- Focus your above-the-fold (the area readers see without having to scroll) content on the key most important elements of your website, such as your email or newsletter sign up.

 - Have a lot of white space, which gives the appearance of a clean site and helps people find what they need.